emilcozma/emilcozma/README.md

 My name is Emil COZMA and I'm a Full-stack Web Developer.
 I'm from Romania, and now I am living in Spain, trying to find the perfect work-life balance.

-- 🔭 I’m currently working on some Arduino and Rasperry Pi projects
+- 🔭 I’m currently working on my personal portfolio website and some Arduino and Raspberry Pi projects
 - 🌱 I’m currently learning Rust and TypeScript
 - 📫 How to reach me: emil.cozma@gmail.com